scivision/PyLivestream/README.rst

 Usage
 =====

-Secify your video/audio device if desired at the top of the script.
+Specify your video/audio device if desired at the top of the script.
 Find device names with commands like:

 * Windows: ``ffmpeg -list_devices true -f dshow -i dummy``